-A testicular biopsy is a process of removing a small tissue from either sides of the testicles for laboratory examination.
+A testicular biopsy is a process of removing a small sample of tissues from either sides of the testicles for laboratory examination.

-If the test results are affirmative then the cannulation which means opening can be done to remoTesticles are the male reproductive organ which produce sperms and the the male hormones called the testosterone.
+If the test results are affirmative then the cannulation which means opening can be done to remoTesticles are the male reproductive organ which produce numbers of sperm and the the male hormones called the testosterone.

 Testicles are situated in the scrotum.

 A testicular biopsy is done to: